-Before telling you which home improvements will increase your home's value.
+Before telling you which home improvement will increase your home's value.
 I'd like to explain a bit about how value is determined.
 In any market, the value of your home is determined by what a homebuyer is willing to pay for your home.
 And homebuyers will typically pay top dollar for a home that has been remodeled -- a "move in ready" home.

 Now that you have a better understanding about value, here are the top 5 upgrades that will increase your home's value the most.

 The kitchen is the heart of the home, it's usually the place where everyone seems to congregate.
 And whether you're a cook or not, a well designed, efficient kitchen will add value to your home.
-Take a look at your existing kitchen, what home improvements can you make to bring it up to today's design trends?
+Take a look at your existing kitchen, what improvements can you make to bring it up to today's design trends?
 Do your cabinets, countertop, backsplash, faucet, appliances, flooring and light fixtures need to be upgraded?
 Depending on what your remodeling budget will allow, you may opt for a full remodel or only change out a few items.

 When deciding on your kitchen remodel, here are a few things to keep in mind.
 White cabinets are timeless.
 Granite countertops are less favorable, but quartz and marble are the rage.
 A touchless kitchen faucet is more convenient.
 And stainless steel appliances can still give your kitchen a modern look at an affordable cost.